basseches/basseches/README.md

 ## Hey, there!
 I'm Ivy :herb:

-I'm currently an undergraduate student studying computer science at Columbia University, SEAS.
+I'm a recent graduate of Columbia University, SEAS.

 ### Languages and tools